 Heatwaves are an increasingly frequent climatic phenomenon.
 We’re not the only ones suffering though: cats and dogs are feeling the heat as well.
 Our pets are dependent on us to be able to cool down, which is why we must be particularly vigilant in hot weather.
 Here are some tips to help you protect your dog from the summer heat.

 How do Dogs React to the Summer Heat?

-Dogs and cats don’t sweat through their skin the way us humans do.
+Can dogs sweat through their skin?
+Sorry but the answer is no. Dogs and cats don’t sweat through their skin the way us humans do.
 Dogs sweat through their paws.
 This is not optimal to keep them cool in the summer.

-Dogs Pant to Keep Cool
+Dogs Pant to Cool Off

 When dogs pant they let hot air from their body and inhale cool air.
 When a dog sticks out its tongue, its breathing becomes short and fast to help the air circulation.

 Seek a cool spot in the shade: if your dog is outdoors, it will seek to lie on the bare ground to enjoy the moisture.
 Indoors, your dog will want to seek the coolest spot in the entire house.

 What are the Risks for a Dog During a Heatwave?